YBronst/CloverBuildScripts/README.md

 - Clover Builder Clean - Script that will automatically download CloverBootloader from sources
 - buldme - Main script for compiling CloverBootloader

+# If you need to automatically clone all CloverBootloader sources, you can use CloverBuilderClean, which will do everything itself and make the necessary patches
+- in this case step number 1 this instruction can be skipped

 ### Updates in this `buildme`:

 * Absolute paths have been replaced with relative ones.